orel-dayan/OOP-TASK2/README.md

 * Editor : IntelliJ IDEA
 * Language: Java
 * JDK: 19.0.1
-* Maven 4.0.0
 * JUnit 5.9.0

-### How to use our project

-Clone the repo
+### Getting Start

+clone this repository
 ```sh
 https://github.com/orel-dayan/OOP-TASK2.git
 ```
 ## About the project:
-Creating several text files and calculating the total number of lines in these files.
+This project provides a set of utility functions for working with text files. we create text files and calculate the total number of lines in these files.
-We will use three methods:
+#### We will use three methods: ####

-* Using threads
-* Using ThreadPool
-* Normal method without using threads
+• Normal method without the use of threads

+• Using of threads

+• Using ThreadPool

 ## Part A:

 ### EX2_1:
 A class that contains 4 functions:
 - createTextFiles